-Lashon Academy is committed to serving a racially, ethnically, and socioeconomically diverse student population.
+Lashon Academy is committed to serving a racially, ethnically, disability, language learning, and socioeconomically diverse student population.
 Lashon Academy's commitment to diversity is aligned with that of the Diverse Charter Schools Coalition.
 School leadership and staff members believe that diversity leads to an increase in student achievement, as well as the development of students' viewpoints, as they become accepting, culturally sensitive global citizens.
 Lashon Academy believes that:

-- Diverse schools provide greater opportunities for students to learn from one another. - Diversity is a powerful method of boosting student achievement. - Diverse schools promote the celebration and understanding of other cultures and viewpoints. - Diverse schools invigorate and strengthen urban neighborhoods by bringing community members together. - Charter schools can and should contribute to solving the historic challenge of integrating our public school system. - Diverse charter schools promote equality by ensuring that students from different backgrounds have the same high quality educational opportunities.
+- Diverse schools provide greater opportunities for students to learn from one another. - Diversity is a powerful method of boosting student achievement. - Diverse schools promote the celebration and understanding of other cultures and viewpoints. - Diverse schools invigorate and strengthen urban neighborhoods by bringing community members together. - Charter schools can and should contribute to solving the historic challenge of integrating our public school system. - Diverse charter schools promote equality by ensuring that students from different backgrounds have the same high quality educational opportunities.72

 In addition to offering a high quality TK-8 school that provides an innovative language acquisition program, Lashon Academy appeals to a diverse student population by engaging in the outreach efforts listed below.
-Lashon Academy is committed to educating the community about its academic program and the benefits it offers to the diverse racial, ethnic, and socioeconomic population of Van Nuys and its surrounding communities.
+Lashon Academy is committed to educating the community about its academic program and the benefits it offers to the diverse racial, ethnic, special education, English learner, and socioeconomic population of Van Nuys and its surrounding communities.

 Each year, Lashon Academy will develop a calendar of outreach events and recruit a group of parents and volunteers to staff each event (the "Outreach Team").
-To ensure a systematic approach, the community outreach plan considers geography ("Where?"), the value of varied communication modes and information delivery methods ("How?") and the importance of consistent and frequent outreach efforts ("When?") to attain racial and ethnic balance at Lashon Academy that is reflective of residents in LAUSD.
+To ensure a systematic approach, the community outreach plan considers geography ("Where?"), the value of varied communication modes and information delivery methods ("How?") and the importance of consistent and frequent outreach efforts ("When?") to attain racial and ethnic, special education, and English learner balance at Lashon Academy that is reflective of residents in LAUSD.
 Outreach efforts use the language of the community in Van Nuys and its surrounding neighborhoods in Los Angeles.
-The school's outreach team will ensure that their outreach efforts place a special emphasis on locations, communities, and events serving primarily students and families of color.
+The school's outreach team will ensure that their outreach efforts place a special emphasis on locations, communities, and events serving primarily students and families of color, special education students, and English learners.
 This will include activities such as: